jacott/node-pg-libpq/README.md

 Native, asynchronous, non-blocking interface to PostgreSQL through [libpq](http://www.postgresql.org/docs/9.4/static/libpq.html).
-This module uses node's worker threads to make this package asynchronous instead of libpq's async routines as they stil sometimes block but also makes the interface much simpler.
+This module uses node's worker threads to make this package asynchronous instead of libpq's async routines as they still sometimes block but also makes the interface much simpler.
 I also had trouble using [node-libpq](https://github.com/brianc/node-libpq) because the asynchronous reading logic somehow blocked other node events such as http server listen and Promises.

-This library is currently incomplete and onlu implements the features I need.
+This library is currently incomplete and only implements the features I need.
 For instance COPY commands do not work.
 I will accept PRs though.

 ## Install